burtvadr/Portable-Flatpak/README.md

 ## 5. Practical Considerations & Edge Cases

 * **Permissions:** Offloading system-installed Flatpaks often requires elevated privileges to manipulate `/var/lib/flatpak`.
 User-level Flatpaks in `~/.local/share/flatpak` are easier to manage without `sudo`.
-* **Broken Symlinks:** The script must safely detect and remove stale symlinks to avoid corrupting a user's real data.
+* **Broken Symlinks:** The runner must safely detect and remove stale symlinks to avoid corrupting a user's real data.
-* **Depth & Naming Constraints:** To keep discovery simple and reliable, the script restricts search depth for AppIDs and requires certain naming patterns when placed inside subfolders.
+* **Depth & Naming Constraints:** To keep discovery simple and reliable, the runner restricts search depth for AppIDs and requires certain naming patterns when placed inside subfolders.
 * **Application-Specific Behavior:** Some apps store state in unexpected places (e.g., system caches, hardware-specific directories).
 The approach documents known exceptions and suggests workarounds.
 * **Compatibility:** Not all Flatpaks or applications will behave identically across desktop environments; some manual adjustments may be necessary.
 * **Security & Sandboxing:** Redirecting data via symlinks respects Flatpak's sandboxing model at the filesystem level, but any approach that changes data paths should be reviewed for sandbox and permission implications.
-* **Safe defaults & explicit user action:** Because the mechanism touches user data paths, the script defaults to `AppID=0` (no action) and an `IGNORE_LIST` to prevent accidental modifications.
+* **Safe defaults & explicit user action:** Because the mechanism touches user data paths, the runner defaults to `AppID=0` (no action) and an `IGNORE_LIST` to prevent accidental modifications.
 The user must explicitly set a real `AppID` to enable behavior.
 * **Optional executable wrapper:** An optional executable binary wrapper can be provided to bypass execution flags for file managers that don't allow running shell scripts directly — mark this as RENAMABLE if desired.
 > Note on offline installation can work with this method but it is kinda broken
 * **Flatpak improvement:** While the symlink method can work great.
 It's not guaranteed that it will always work.